Q: How to make cloned SSD bootable?

 There are cases when the drivers that you have installed aren't suitable for the SSD.
 In this case, the reason can be that SSD needs some specific drivers to complete the procedure.

-There are variety of conflicts which happen during any task of computer.
+There are a variety of conflicts that happen during any task of the computer.
 Primarily if GPT/MBR conflict takes place during the procedure, it can result in this issue.

 If any error occurs during the cloning process, it can surely give you the error of cloned SSD won't boot.